-Free Trigger Job/Assembly/Disassembly Download and printable instructions for Encore & Pro Hunter frames & the very similar G2 frame mechanisms for both doing trigger jobs and for basic routine disassembly/reassembly/safety function checking frames.
+Free Encore & G2 Trigger Job instructions/Assembly/Disassembly Download and printable instructions for Encore & Pro Hunter frames & the very similar G2 frame mechanisms for both doing trigger jobs and for basic routine disassembly/reassembly/safety function checking frames.

 Without altering the sear notch, our trigger/sear springs #1 through #3 are usually "drop-in" requiring no alteration of the sear notch, and the instructions are quite adequate for drop in installations.
 While there is a chance the #3's will require altering sear notch, I personally recommend and use the #2 for all my hunting applications.
 Never hurts to try out a few different weights to find the one you like the best.

-I am giving them away for the asking as a printable .pdf that of course works for both pc's and Macs or as a download of the original 2000 pc-only "auto run" files that you run on your pc only.
+I am giving them away for the asking as a printable .pdf that of course works for both pc's and Macs or as a download .pdf file.
+To access the manual, simply join our free newsletter.